-There’s no shortage of things to do in the Mother City, which caters for everyone from adrenaline seekers and foodies to beach bums and culture vultures.
+There’s no shortage of things to do in summer in Cape Town, which caters to everyone from adrenaline seekers and foodies to beach bums and culture vultures.
 Here’s our pick:

 Going up Table Mountain during your Cape Town visit is a given.
 But just a hop from the Lower Cable Station, another magical Mother City experience beckons: a hike up Lion’s Head.
 The trail is about 2km one way, takes around 90 minutes one way, and is particularly beautiful on a bright summer’s evening.